SS Shawnee: Operational history

-AGWI Lines delivered Shawnee in New Orleans on 18 December 1941 to the War Shipping Administration (WSA) but continued to operate the ship for the Army under a WSA agreement.
+AGWI Lines delivered Shawnee in New Orleans on 18 December 1941 to the War Shipping Administration (WSA), but continued to operate her for the Army under a WSA agreement.

-U.S. Army Transport
+US Army Transport

-On 20 September 1942 WSA allocated the ship to the United States Army which operated the ship as U.S. Army Transport (USAT) Shawnee under bareboat charter until returned to WSA on 4 March 1946 and control returned to the line on 14 June 1946.
+On 20 September 1942 WSA allocated the ship to the United States Army, which operated the ship as US Army Transport (USAT) Shawnee under bareboat charter until returned to WSA on 4 March 1946, and control returned to the line on 14 June 1946.

-Immediately after delivery in New Orleans the ship was converted for troop transport at Todd-Johnson Shipyards.
-On conversion Shawnee began transport between New Orleans and the Canal Zone, making four trips, the last one with 594 interned aliens.
-After a month undergoing repairs the ship began reinforcement in May 1942 of the Caribbean bases at San Juan, Jamaica, Trinidad and Panama.
+Immediately after delivery in New Orleans, the ship was converted for troop transport at Todd-Johnson Shipyards.
+After conversion, Shawnee began transport between New Orleans and the Canal Zone, making four trips, the last one with 594 interned aliens.
+After a month undergoing repairs, the ship began reinforcement in May 1942 of Caribbean bases at San Juan, Jamaica, Trinidad and Panama.
 The next operation was from New Orleans to Panama, Arica and Callao.
-After passing through Panama the ship went to New York where the Army took over full operation on 20 September 1942 under a bareboat charter from WSA to formally become USAT Shawnee.
+After passing through Panama, she went to New York, where the Army took over full operation on 20 September 1942 under a bareboat charter from WSA, to formally become USAT Shawnee.

-The ship underwent a major repairs until leaving in January 1943 for Oran which had been taken as an Allied port during the North African landings in November.
-With a return to Boston and then operating out of New York Shawnee operated in the North Atlantic to British ports and North Africa until early 1944.
+The ship underwent major repairs until leaving in January 1943 for Oran which had been captured as an Allied port during the North African landings in November.
+With a return to Boston and then operating out of New York, Shawnee operated in the North Atlantic to British ports and North Africa until early 1944.

-After a stop in New Orleans the ship transited to the Pacific and ports in the South Pacific and Southwest Pacific (SWPA) areas of operations until return to San Francisco, the major Army Port of Embarkation for the Pacific in April.
-From there the ship made one trip to New Guinea with a return for repairs and then a round trip between Seattle and Honolulu.
-In July 1944 Shawnee went back to SWPA and became a part of the command's permanent local fleet with the SWPA identification number X-127.
+After a stop in New Orleans, the ship transited to the Pacific and ports in the South Pacific and Southwest Pacific (SWPA) areas of operations until return to San Francisco, the major Army Port of Embarkation for the Pacific in April.
+From there she made one trip to New Guinea with a return for repairs, and then a round trip between Seattle and Honolulu.
+In July 1944, Shawnee returned to SWPA and became a part of the command's permanent local fleet, with the SWPA identification number X-127.
 In SWPA the ship was used for support of operations from Australia into the island campaigns from New Guinea northward.
-At one point Shawnee was considered for use as an Army Hospital Ship because its passenger configuration had suitable large spaces for hospital operations.
-There are indications the ship was used locally as an ambulance transport, a troop transport that carried troops outbound and wounded on return, with one reference citing an official report of a voyage "aboard the Station Hospital USAT Shawnee" though the ship was never formally designated hospital ship by the Army or officially for immunity from attack.
+At one point, Shawnee was considered for use as an Army hospital, ship because her passenger configuration had suitable large spaces for hospital operations.
+There are indications the ship was used locally as an ambulance transport – a troop transport that carried troops outbound and wounded on return – with one reference citing an official report of a voyage "aboard the Station Hospital USAT Shawnee", but the ship was never formally designated hospital ship by the Army or officially for immunity from attack.
 The ship visited many of the notable locations of that theater of war including Guadalcanal, though the battles there were over, Bougainville, and Leyte.